Semiparametric adaptive estimation under informative sampling: Adaptive estimation

-can be included in the constraint for the EL optimization, where $\tilde{C}_{\rm eff}^* $ is defined in (\ref{eff_est_eq2}).
-The resulting maximum empirical likelihood estimator will lead to the same optimal estimation.

-\begin{example} \rm{ (Optimal estimation for regression models)}. \\ Consider the estimation of regression models $\mu(X; \theta)$.
+\begin{example}[Optimal estimation for regression models] Consider the estimation of regression models $\mu(X; \theta)$.
 When $N$ is unknown, Corollary \ref{cor.2} implies that the optimal estimating equation can be expressed as

 As stated in Remark \ref{rem.2}, this estimating equation is the same as that proposed in \citet{kim13} when the regression model is linear.
-However, a more efficient estimator can be constructed using $C^*_{\eff}$ and $\tilde{C}^ *_{\eff}$ in \eqref{reg_eff} and \eqref{reg_eff2}, which can be estimated in a manner similar to that of Example \ref{ex:1}. \end{example}
+However, a more efficient estimator can be constructed by using additional information with $C^*_{\eff}$ and $\tilde{C}^ *_{\eff}$ in \eqref{reg_eff} and \eqref{reg_eff2}, which can be estimated in a manner similar to that of Example \ref{ex:1}. \end{example}

+Our estimator balances the efficiency of estimation against the accuracy of the assumed model.
+Consequently, incorrect specifications of these models can lead to significantly inefficient results.
+Nevertheless, we posit that the cost associated with estimating unknown functions remains low, given that the precision of these models can be indirectly assessed by comparing the estimated asymptotic variances of both the Horvitz-Thompson and our suggested estimators.
+Should the models be substantially incorrect, the estimated asymptotic variance will exceed that of the Horvitz-Thompson estimator, indicating a need to either revisit the model assumptions or consider adopting the Horvitz-Thompson estimator as a more reliable alternative.
+For detailed information on the numerical effects of model misspecification, refer to Scenario S4 in \S 5.

-Let the unique solution to \eqref{eff_adapt_eq} be $\hat{\theta}$.
-The following asymptotic theory is obtained using the standard argument on the moment estimator.
+Let the unique solution of \eqref{eff_adapt_eq} be $\hat{\theta}$.
+We relegated the regularity conditions B1--B6 to Appendix \ref{Appendix_A} because the following asymptotic theory is obtained using the standard argument on the methods of moment estimator.
 The proposed estimator exhibits consistency even if all the working models are wrong, and attains the semiparametric efficiency bound if all the working models are correct.